Toddler kidnapped from Connecticut more than 25 years ago found in Mexico

-A toddler that was kidnapped from New Haven more than 25 years ago ago has been found in Mexico.
+A toddler that was kidnapped from Connecticut more than 25 years ago ago has been found in Mexico.

-Investigators said 23-month-old Andrea Michelle Reyes was abducted from her home in New Haven by her non-custodial parent in October 1999.
-The child was reportedly taken to Puebla, Mexico, where she and her mom have lived for the past 25 years.
+Investigators said 23-month-old Andrea Michelle Reyes was abducted from her home in New Haven by her mother in October 1999.

 WATCH ANYTIME FOR FREE